-Alternate Character Interpretation: The Biker aliens run a school in their home planet.
+The Space Bikers run a school in their home planet.
 They do everything to benefit their society.
 On weekends, they take their stress out on Earth.

 Sheldon expresses a near-obsessive infatuation for Jenny, but he was quick to fall for Vexus when she swindled him (and even tried to share a romantic dance with a toaster when Jenny wasn't dancing with him at a party).
 Does Sheldon really love Jenny, or are his feelings solely based on both desperation and robot fetishism?

-Base Breaker: Sheldon.
-Beyond being the cause of a number of shipping arguments (Jenny/Brad vs Jenny/Sheldon), there are those who see him as a creep and those who think he's Adorkable, especially with him being the only one who actually believes Jenny was innocent in the Christmas episode.
+Sheldon.
+Beyond being the cause of the majority of the fandom's shipping arguments (Jenny/Brad vs Jenny/Sheldon), there are those who see him as a shallow creep and those who think he's an absolute sweetheart, especially with him being the only one who actually believes Jenny was innocent in the Christmas episode.